-Rosacea Symptoms & Treatment
+Rosacea Treatment in Singapore

-- Vascular Rosacea.
+During this stage, facial blood vessels remain open longer than normal after flushing, causing facial redness to continue for an abnormal period of time.
 As signs and symptoms worsen, vascular rosacea may develop — small blood vessels on your nose and cheeks swell and become visible (telangiectasia).
 Your skin may become overly sensitive.
 Vascular rosacea may also be accompanied by oily skin and dandruff.

 2) Use gentle skin care products that are alcohol-free

-3) Change your dieting habits to equip with a more balanced diet
+3) Change your dieting habits to equip with a more balanced diet and avoid spicy food

-4) Apply water-based moisturizers
+4) Apply water-based moisturisers